“Medicines cure diseases but only Doctors cure patients” – Carl Jung

 Strenuous workload as a Doctor:

-But it is crucial to dedicate at least some of your time to think about your financial goals.
+But it is crucial to dedicate at least some of your time to thinking about your financial goals.
 A proper financial plan with an appropriate mix of various asset classes will help to achieve your financial goals.

 To fund your degree which might’ve been really expensive, you might have opted for an educational loan.